 Later, maybe in early 2018, there may be a separate announcement about some of the more experimental results of the safety trial - things like whether HTTRx lowered the huntingtin level in the spinal fluid.

-The next big news, if all continues to go well, may be an announcement of an efficacy trial, testing whether HTTRx for long enough so determine whether it slows progression of the disease.
+The next big news, if all continues to go well, may be an announcement of an efficacy trial, testing HTTRx for long enough to determine whether it slows progression of the disease.
 Roche now has the right to opt in, take over development of the drug and run such a trial based on its own decision-making process.
 With a bit of luck, we may hear about that in the coming months too.

 Emphasising their desire to move the drug forward, in a separate announcement made directly to the HD community, Ionis said “Upon study completion, the next step for this program will be to conduct a study to investigate if decreasing mutant huntingtin protein with IONIS-HTTRx can slow the progression of this terrible disease.”